 Sometimes you get lucky and someone gives you a whole bunch of boxes of Christmas Peppermint Candy Canes.
 I was lucky, my friend gave me six boxes of candy someone had given her.
 She was surprised when I said I wanted it, and she wanted to know what I was going to do with it.
-I said, “Make Peppermint Fudge, of course!”
+I said, “Make Chocolate-Dipped Peppermint Fudge, of course!”

-Span was excited to help me because he got the job of breaking up the candy canes into more manageable pieces.
-First he did this with his hands, came and showed them to me and I said, “You know, breaking them goes quicker when you use a hammer.”
+Spane was excited to help me because he got the job of breaking up the candy canes into more manageable pieces.
+First, he did this with his hands, came and showed them to me and I said, “You know, breaking them goes quicker when you use a hammer.”
 So, he got a hammer, and he started banging away at them.
-I was washing dishes and didn’t realize he had started, or where he was going this.
+I was washing dishes and didn’t realize he had started, or where he was going with this.
 I now have little bits of candy cane on the floor in the living room.
 No big deal, I will vacuum them up.
 The point is he had a good time, and really felt he was helping.

 We made the fudge last night and put it in the refrigerator to firm up.
 I was thinking of dipping the pieces in chocolate, but I only had unsweetened chocolate.
 If that happens to you, it’s not a show stopper.